cxntered/HyDiscord/README.md

 # HyDiscord
-HyDiscord is a bot that allows you to see Hypixel stats of many things.
+HyDiscord is a bot that allows you to see Hypixel stats of many people and many things.
 With HyDiscord, you can see:
-* BedWars stats of a user
+* BedWars stats of a player
-* SkyWars stats of a user
+* SkyWars stats of a player
-* UHC and SpeedUHC stats of a user
+* UHC and SpeedUHC stats of a player
-* Duels stats of a user
+* Duels stats of a player
-* Name history of a user
+* Name history of a player
-* Social medias of a user
+* Social medias of a player
-* User stats
+* Player stats
+* Skin of a player
+* UUID of a player
 * Watchdog stats
 * Guild stats